im6/playbook/vim/operation.md

 - r: replace the letter
 - R: replace and eating the rest of the line

+## Move Line

+- ddkp / ddkP : copy the current line to lower or upper

 ## visual

 - v: select by character